viasite-ansible/ansible-role-zsh/README.md

 ```
 curl https://raw.githubusercontent.com/viasite-ansible/ansible-role-zsh/master/install.sh | bash
 ```
-It will install zsh for root and current user.
+It will install pip3, ansible and setup zsh for root and current user.

 Then [configure terminal application](#configure-terminal-application).